v8/v8.dev/src/docs/merge-patch.md

 ### Step 3: The end

-Chrome/Chromium should should pick of the change when they build automatically.
+Chrome/Chromium should pick up the change when they build automatically.

 ## FAQ